laminas/laminas-db/CONTRIBUTING.md

    * `TESTS_ZEND_DB_ADAPTER_DRIVER_PGSQL_HOSTNAME` value to `localhost`
 4. Run `./vendor/bin/phpunit`.

-When done, you can halt the LDAP server using `vagrant halt`.
+When done, you can halt the test servers using `vagrant halt`.

 > ### Alternate ports
 >